 The new manufacturing plant meets all of Chobani’s manufacturing requirements and is operating well.

-According to Merome Dean, services solutions architect at Rockwell Automation, “It was important to meet project deadlines and have the plant up and running but good local support from Metromotion helped achieve this with project timelines being met.”
+According to Merome Dean, food & beverage account manager at Rockwell Automation, “It was important to meet project deadlines and have the plant up and running but good local support from Metromotion helped achieve this with project timelines being met.”

 With global supply agreements in place, Chobani’s Australian manufacturing plant needs to maintain production rates to meet these requirements both within Australia and around the world.
 Any unplanned downtime can have catastrophic consequences on delivery of product, resulting in significant penalties.

 To help keep yogurt production flowing, Rockwell Automation together with NHP, conducted an Installed Base Evaluation™ (IBE) to assess Chobani’s service requirements.
 The IBE was used to identify any risks involved at the site to minimise downtime.
 These findings were then used to baseline a strategic maintenance program to help optimise assets and maintain operating efficiency within maintenance budgets.

 The IBE at Chobani showed that there was a shortage of spare parts onsite so if a failure was to occur at the plant, there was a high risk that the associated downtime would impact yogurt production.

 “Discussions with Chobani together with the IBE findings made it clear that the plant would benefit from the peace of mind that our ‘Assurance Contract’ delivers.
 This is a comprehensive services agreement designed to minimise downtime and maximise reliability through effective asset management,” said Peter Benifer, automation – business development, NHP.